Barnet F.C.: Second return to the Football League (2015–2018)

 In their first season back in the Football League, Martin Allen led the team to a 15th-place finish with a final end of season win away at Crawley Town with a finishing result of 3–0.
 On 1 December 2016 Allen resigned from his post at Barnet to take up the job at Eastleigh.
 Rossi Eames and Henry Newman were appointed joint interim head coach with Newman leaving three months later on 14 February 2017.
 This was followed by the appointment of Kevin Nugent who only lasted two months with one win in 11 games before being parting company with Barnet.
-This left Eames in the caretaker position of coach until the end of the season with Barnet finishing in 15th place two seasons in a row.
+This left Eames in the caretaker position of coach until the end of the season with Barnet finishing in 15th place two consecutive seasons.
 On 19 May 2017 he was then appointed permanent head coach setting a new record making Eames the youngest manager at the age of 32.

 In November of the 2017–18 season saw Mark McGhee appointed as their new manager with Rossi Eames appointed head of player development.
-In January 2018 Barnet were sitting bottom of League Two and took the decision to move Mark McGhee to the Technical Director position and appoint Graham Westley first team coach.
-Into March and still sitting at the bottom of the table, Barnet took the decision to sack Graham Westley and reappoint Martin Allen for his fifth spell.
+In January 2018 Barnet were sitting bottom of League Two and decided to move Mark McGhee to the Technical Director position and appoint Graham Westley first team coach.
+Into March and still sitting at the bottom of the table, Barnet decided to sack Graham Westley and reappoint Martin Allen for his fifth spell.
 It was also reported that Mark McGhee had left the club.
 Allen turned Barnet fortunes around with five wins out of the next eight matches leaving it to the last day of the season to determine their fate.
-Barnet won their final match against Chesterfield but with Morecambe drawing leaving both teams on the same number of points, Barnet were subsequently relegated out of the league due to goal difference.
+Barnet won their final match against Chesterfield but with Morecambe drawing leaving both teams on the same number of points, but Barnet were subsequently relegated out of the league due to goal difference.
 It was confirmed on 10 May that Allen had, once again, left the club.